 Tailor Store Made-to-Measure Pilot’s Shirt: $79.00 to $129.00

 Here’s a fun project: make your own Casino Royale shirt!
 On-line made-to-measure service Tailor Store actually has a function that let’s you design your own uniform shirt.
 You can choose everything from the fabric to the number and types of buttons at the collar to – yes – shoulder strap style.
 I designed the one above using their 100% cotton dobby weave shirting, which has a very subtle stripe.
 As you can see, I was able to add the correct two button collar and shoulder straps and select to not add any pockets.
 And I bet in your communications with the company you could request the wider sleeve cuff to make it even more screen accurate.
 Total price for my shirt came out to $99.00, but that could go up or down depending on the fabric you choose.
 I haven’t tried Tailor Shop yet, but they’re definitely worth considering for custom work like this.

 Do you have some suggestions for alternatives for the James Bond summer shirts we’ve shared in Part 1?
 Tell us about them in the comments!
-If you want to see more Bond inspired summer shirts, take a look at Part 2 (short sleeve patterned shirts), Part 3 (long sleeve summer weight shirts) and Part 4 (polos).
-And remember to check out our Facebook Page, Instagram Account and Pinterest Boards for more James Bond and Steve McQueen style advice, inspiration and info!
+Part 2 of our series looks at Bond’s short sleeve patterned shirts.
+Part 3 covers his polo shirts.
+And Part 4 is all about Bond’s long sleeve summer shirts.
+You can also check out our Facebook Page, our NEW Instagram Account and Pinterest Boards for more James Bond and Steve McQueen style advice, inspiration and info!